jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### ext3/ext4

 As filesystems became larger and the amount of data being written increased, the chances for data corruption or writes to fail became more evident and critical.
-The CPU could now handle to overhead of managing data writes to disk to ensure that those operations happen.
+The CPU could now handle to overhead of managing data writes to disk to ensure that those operations actually happened.

  *"A journaling file system is a file system that keeps track of changes not yet committed to the file system's main part by recording the intentions of such changes in a data structure known as a "journal", which is usually a circular log.
 In the event of a system crash or power failure, such file systems can be brought back online quicker with lower likelihood of becoming corrupted. [^124][^125]"*

 Not to be confused with journald from systemd, the __ext3__ filesystem, introduced to the Linux kernel the journaling feature in 2001.
-Being an extension basically of __ext2__, __ext3__ began to inherit legacy problems of __ext__ and __ext2__ as it was now over a decade old.
+Being an extension basically of __ext2__, __ext3__ began to inherit legacy problems of __ext__ and __ext2__ as thwy were now over a decade old.

 : Limits of ext3